-Ono’s machines, all roughly 20 years old, are quite a bit different from the typical machines found today in Japan’s parlors.
+Ono’s machines, all roughly 20 years old, are quite a bit different from the typical machines found today in parlors across the nation.
 They are relative antiques.

 “Inside the machines, the parts are old.
 I feel like they are my children,” says Ono, manager of the shop for the last 10 years.

 The outsides too.
 Spaceships, robots, and horses are painted onto the playing surfaces amid a smoky mix of blue and red.
 LED readouts and light-up numbered dots indicate the player’s progress — a huge contrast from the computer driven components and displays that are standard today.

 The furnishings of his parlor, opened in 1951 by his father, have also managed to halt the march of time.
 The chairs look like they have borrowed their mix of green and yellow colors from a Monet landscape.
 His wallpaper might be better suited for wrapping wedding gifts.

 But this is how he wants it.
 The uniqueness of his “classic” machines is Ono’s main selling point.

 Ono believes there to be only two other parlors in all of Tokyo operating under this same blast-from-the-past aesthetic.
 That is because a slowing Japanese economy has been recently forcing Japan’s entire pachinko industry to focus on new advances in machine technology and modern facilities to lure an ever-decreasing pool of players.

 As a whole, the industry is trying to improve its image.
 Where pachinko parlors were once something that attracted the middle-aged chain-smoking male (Ono’s average regular), they now are trying to be hip and happening.
 Ono is a dying breed.